Spanish PM hits back at Greek accusation of anti-Athens 'axis'

 "Their plan was and is to wear down, topple or bring our government to unconditional surrender before our work begins to bear fruit and before the Greek example affects other countries," he said, adding: "And mainly before the election in Spain."

-Rajoy said Spain had shown solidarity with Greece as part of the euro zone by helping with its bailout and urged Greece to fulfil its obligations and keep its promises.
+Rajoy said Spain had shown solidarity with Greece as part of the euro zone by helping with its bailout and urged Greece to fulfill its obligations and keep its promises.

 "We are not responsible for the frustration generated by the radical Greek left that promised the Greeks something it couldn't deliver on," he said.